2m Low Noise Preamplifier with Band Pass Filter 144-146MHz

 The most important question.
 Why “N” male connector is on the input side of the 2m Low Noise Preamplifier and not the “N” female as everybody put it?

 If you want the lowest possible NF and accordingly the best receiving performance you must pay attention to every 0.1 dB of loss on the input side of the preamplifier.
 Every patch cable has a loss.
 Even the best ones.
 So how to prevent that loss of about 0.2dB?
-Simply by eliminating the patch cable and connecting the preamplifier direct to the coaxial relay.
+Simply by eliminating the patch cable and connecting the preamplifier directly to the coaxial relay.
 Like this:

 In that way with virtually no loss and accordingly the best possible receiving performance will be achieved.

 The second most important key to the best receiving performance is input filtering.
-Nowadays, almost all manufacturers do not put almost any filtering on the input side of preamplifiers – the way to trouble.
+Nowadays, almost all manufacturers do not put any filtering on the input side of preamplifiers – the way to trouble.
 Thanks to input filtering this preamplifier and bandpass filter combination are much more immune to interference from strong out-of-band signals.
 The ultimate input bandpass filter inside the 2m Low Noise Preamplifier will eliminate all out-of-band signals from 6m, 4m, 3m, or 70cm stations.

 This ultimate 2m Low Noise Preamplifier with Band Pass Filter consists of: